mccurcio/mcc-ds-material/code-of-conduct.md

 # Contributor Covenant Code of Conduct

-## Our Pledge
+## My Pledge

-In the interest of fostering an open and welcoming environment, (we) as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, sexual orientation, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or creed.
+In the interest of fostering an open and welcoming environment, (we) as contributors and maintainers pledge to making participation in this project and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, sexual orientation, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or creed.

-## Our Standards
+## My Standards

 Examples of behavior that contributes to a positive environment include: